 Met.
 Dept. warns of thundershowers and severe lightning

-Thundershowers accompanied by severe lightning are possible in most parts of the island, the Department of Meteorology said in a weather advisory issued today.
+Thundershowers accompanied by severe lightning are expected in parts of Northern, North-central, Eastern, Central and Uva provinces, the Department of Meteorology says.

-Fairly heavy showers above 75 mm can be expected at some places in Eastern, Uva, North-central and Northern provinces.
+Fairly heavy showers above 75 mm can be expected at some places in these areas.

-Meanwhile, fairly heavy showers above 50 mm can be expected at some places elsewhere too.

 There may be temporary localized strong winds during thundershowers.